extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 ## A single workspace

 As you can see it does not turn out to be an easy topic.
 Most hassle in this area comes from go having this concept of a workspace.
 Workspaces were a design decision that go took on day 1.
-They enforce a certain mindset on you where in a central folder all go projects on your hard drive have to live (including the downloaded dependencies).
+They enforce a certain mindset on you: All go projects have to live in a central folder on your hard drive (including the downloaded dependencies).
 This is for some (or most) a very unnatural way of structuring their projects.
 It also comes with lots of strings attached: Like CI jobs copying their code on the fly into the $HOME/go folder to build and resolve 🤢.

-Since I am not an early adopter (lucky me 🥳) go by now released version 1.11 with a first version of module support: [golang modules](https://github.com/golang/go/wiki/Modules)
+I am not an early adopter (lucky me 🥳) and go was working on this already.
+This years release 1.11 comes with a first version of module support: [golang modules](https://github.com/golang/go/wiki/Modules)

-Modules allow you to have your projects independently structured much like most of the third party package managers like glide/godep did.
-Since this concept is so new most of the sources online do not mention it yet as being an easy alternative to build go projects, hence my post here.
+Modules allow you to have your projects independently structured much like most of the third party package managers eg. glide/dep.
+Since this concept is so new, most of the online sources do not mention it as being an easy alternative to build go projects yet, hence my post here.

-## The Setup with modules
+## The setup with modules

-lets look at our source, go files' import-statements act as depdencies right away, some of them renamed to protect name collisions but go deeply connects to git using git repos as the definition of a dependency:
+Lets look at our source, go files' import-statements act as depdencies right away, some of them renamed to protect name collisions but go deeply connects to git using git repos as the definition of a dependency:
 ```
 package main